A wise sage once said:

 South Sioux City is a city in Dakota County, Nebraska, United States.
 It is located immediately across the Missouri River from Sioux City, Iowa, and is part of the Sioux City, IA-NE-SD Metropolitan Statistical Area.
 As of the 2010 census, the city population was 13,353, making it the 14th largest city in Nebraska.

 The median income in South Sioux City comes in at $48,859 and the median home value is $112,000 for 2019.

 Crete is a city in Saline County, Nebraska, United States.
 The population was 6,960 at the 2010 census.

 The median income in Crete comes in at $44,051 and the median home value is $94,100 for 2019.

 There You Have It Mr. Or Mrs. Nebraska Cheapskate

-If you’re looking at the cost of living numbers in Nebraska, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Nebraska, this is an accurate list of the most affordable places to live in nebraska for 2019.